rkaeter/scara-klipper-kinematics/README.md

 work in progress.
-c helper function first, later the kin_scara.py required.
+c helper function first, later the scara.py required by klippy.